elastic/apm-agent-dotnet/sample/WebApiQuickStart/README.md

 # End to End WebApi QuickStart

-This End to End demo will introduce APM stack + APM dotnet webapi agent for test and development purpose
+This End to End demo will introduce APM stack + APM dotnet webapi agent for test and development purpose (do not use it for production)

 The full csharp webapi demo is available under AspNetCore.Demo folder